 Whenever any liable party fails to comply with an order issued by ADEM, ADEM may execute the order using funding from the AHSCF.
-Reimbursement of these funds will be

 Reimbursement of these funds will be sought from the failing liable party.

 In the event that no liable party can be identified, or if the liable party cannot be identified within a reasonable time, or if ADEM determines that there is an imminent threat to human health or the environment, and sufficient funds are available in the AHSCF, ADEM may develop and implement a hazardous substance cleanup plan.
 ADEM will seek reimbursement by the liable party, when and if identified.